 The whole document is generated from a single Claude Code conversation plus a layout template.
 Same workflow, swap the brand name, you have the next client report.

-It is concrete, not hypothetical.
-Most "AI visibility" pitches lean on industry-wide stats: "25% of search traffic is moving to LLMs by 2026."
-True, but it is not the prospect's number.
-The report is the prospect's number.
-40% mention rate, 9% share of voice against five named competitors, 12 specific prompts where their brand is missing.
-The conversation moves from "should we care about this" to "what do we do about these twelve prompts."
+- Stay concrete, not hypothetical.
+Skip the "25% of search is moving to LLMs" industry stats.
+Lead with the prospect's own numbers: 40% mention rate, 9% share of voice against five named competitors, 12 prompts where they're missing.
+The conversation moves from "should we care" to "what do we do about these twelve prompts."

 What to know before using it